HexHive/retrowrite/demos/kernel_demo/README_FUZZ.md

 ## Syzkaller config

-Now than the modules is working inside the syzkaller vm you need to create the syzkaller config files.
+Now that the modules is working inside the syzkaller vm you need to create the syzkaller config files.

-As our module is not a classic linux module (hand made) the syscall doesn't exist in a classic linux kernel so we need to add them into the syzkaller sources.
+As our module is not a classic linux module (hand made), the syscall doesn't exist in a classic linux kernel and we need to add them into the syzkaller sources.

 Here are usefull link we used for creating the syscall file:
 - <https://github.com/google/syzkaller/blob/master/docs/syscall_descriptions.md>
 - <https://github.com/google/syzkaller/blob/master/docs/syscall_descriptions.md#describing-new-system-calls>
 - <https://github.com/google/syzkaller/blob/master/docs/syscall_descriptions_syntax.md>

-We took as example the /dev/kvm [config file](https://github.com/google/syzkaller/blob/master/sys/linux/dev_kvm.txt) for file descriptor in /dev.
+We took as example the `/dev/kvm` [config file](https://github.com/google/syzkaller/blob/master/sys/linux/dev_kvm.txt) for file descriptor in /dev.

 And created the file [dev_demo.txt](dev_demo.txt) to add it you can use the following commands: